samueljmello/cloudwatch-logging/README.md

 ```
 aws cloudformation deploy \
-    --profile "<profile>" \
-    --template-file "<output-file>" \
+    --template-file "output/plan" \
     --stack-name "<stack-name"> \
     --capabilities CAPABILITY_IAM \
-    --parameter-overrides "<override-item>"
+    --parameter-overrides "PemKey=<key-name>" "MyIp=<ip-address>"
 ```

-For both commands, you must replace the values above with values related to your environment.
+For both commands, you must replace the ```<values>``` above with values related to your environment.
 For parameter overrides, reference the template file "parameters" definition.

 ---